 If you have an old car, then it becomes a lot easier.
 You can contact any key maker, and they will make a replacement key for you cheaply.

 Here are five tips that you should know about car key replacements-

 Yes, it is advice worth millions of dollars.
 Don’t lose your damn keys.
 If you find yourself losing your keys often, you should latch those small Bluetooth modules to your keys that signal the location of the keys.
 This way, you can use your smartphone to find out the exact location of the key.

 You can either pay $200 for the key or pay some attention.
 The choice is yours.

 Always Have a Duplicate

-A dealership will give you an additional set of keys so keep these somewhere safe.
-You can also have a mechanical version of the key which will give you access to the car but may or may not let you drive the car.
-If you are lucky and got the keys stuck inside the car, having a mechanical key to open the doors is a big time saver.
+A dealership will give you an additional set of keys, so keep these somewhere safe.
+You can also have a mechanical version of the key, which will provide you access to the car but may or may not let you drive the vehicle.
+If you are lucky and get the keys stuck inside the car, having a mechanical key to open the doors is a big time saver.

 Use Waterproof and Shockproof Keys

 Often break your programmed keys because of dirt and moisture?
 Or drop them a lot?
-Whatever the case, you can get some waterproof and shockproof cars keys made especially for the active drivers.
+Whatever the case, you can get some waterproof and shockproof car keys, especially for active drivers.

-Who would have guessed that expensive car will have expensive key replacements?
-Manufactures like BMW and Mercedes Benz have built in so much of technology into their keys that it can get a bit overwhelming.
-Their proprietary programmed keys mean they will only be replaced by dealers.
-You can contact a locksmith if the model is pretty old but for newer models, contact the dealership soon.
+Who would have guessed that an expensive car would have expensive key replacements?
+Manufacturers like BMW and Mercedes Benz have built so much technology into their keys that it can get overwhelming.
+Their proprietary programmed keys mean dealers will only replace them.
+You can contact a locksmith if the model is old but contact the dealership soon for newer models.